henrik/heroku-template/README.md

 heroku config:set CANONICAL_HOST=myapp.nyh.name
 ```

+* Remove or change this README.

 ## TODO

 * Airbrake
 * New Relic
 * Script to set this up and ask things like:
+  * Which custom domain?
   * Use Slim/templates?
   * Use caching?